 Caution is also advised on the use of hydrogenated oils like margarine that increases inflammation.
 A good option could be avocado oil which is a healthier alternative and survives medium cooking temperatures pretty well.

-What About Coconut Oil and CLA For Kidney Disease
+What About Coconut Oil and CLA For Kidney Health

 Coconut oil is versatile and helps diabetics too, as the triglycerides chain of coconut oil supplies energy without any insulin administration.
 Coconut oil contains many useful fatty acids and its use in cooking with a capacity to bear high temperatures is impressive.
 Linoleic acid is the most common omega-6 fatty acid, found in large amounts in vegetable oils but also in various other foods in smaller amounts.